Croop-weed/MyNoteApp/README.md

-This code provides a solid foundation for a **Flask-based Note-Taking Web Application**.
-It features a modular structure using Blueprints, secure user authentication, and a relational database managed by SQLAlchemy.

-To help others (and your future self) understand and run this project, here is a structured **README.md** tailored to your specific code.

----

 # 📝 Flask Note-Taking Application

 A simple, secure web application that allows users to sign up, log in, and manage personal notes.
 This project demonstrates the implementation of **MVC (Model-View-Controller)** architecture using Python and Flask.